-- 2) Ensure that the midpoint line of the measuring tape follows the outside top ridge of the EDGE edge/binding. - If at the junction of the cuff and catch 3) - Tape portions of the glove there is a "jagged point," the measurement tape will follow the imaginary perpendicular line Cuff to the glove ridge above.
-(A "jagged joint" anywhere else on the glove will not be allowed this "straight line" privilege, i.e. where the trap joins the main glove).
+- 2) Ensure that the midpoint line of the measuring tape follows the outside top ridge of the edge/binding. - If at the junction of the cuff and catch portions of the glove there is a "jagged point," the measurement tape will follow the imaginary perpendicular line to the glove ridge above.
+(A "jagged joint" anywhere else on the glove will not be allowed this "straight line" privilege, i.e. where the trap joins the main glove). - 11.7 Blocking Glove Protective padding attached to the back or forming part of the goalkeeper's blocking glove shall not exceed eight inches (8") in width nor more than fifteen inches (15") in length at any point (this includes the bindings).
+All measurements follow the contour of the back of the glove.